All Products

 HBase Storage Mode

-• For EMR 5.12.1 and later or EMR 3.46.1 and later, if you select the OSS-HDFS and HBase services, you must configure the following parameter.
+• The following parameters are required only for EMR V5.12.1 and later, or EMR V3.46.1 and later, after you select the OSS-HDFS and HBase services.
 After the cluster is created, an HBase-HDFS service is generated.
 For more information, see HBASE-HDFS.

 Parameter